Updated on June 21st, 2023

-The Ohio purchase agreement signifies the complexities of a business deal involving the interchange of a piece of real estate for a monetary amount.
-The document accounts specifics about the buyer, seller, property, purchase price, earnest deposit, closing date, and contingencies.
-Once negotiations are accepted by both parties, and endorsement of the agreement is completed, a good faith deposit can be exchanged and any inspections arranged before closing.
+The Ohio purchase agreement establishes the terms and conditions of a real estate transaction.
+The document records information about the buyer, seller, property, purchase price, earnest deposit, closing date, and contingencies.
+Once negotiations are accepted by both parties, and endorsement of the agreement is completed, a good faith deposit can be exchanged and inspections arranged before closing.

 Lead-Based Paint Disclosure (42 U.S. Code § 4852d) – The risks involving exposure to lead-composed paint must be notified to the potential buyer of any homes built before 1979.
 Literature revealing the nature of the dangers associated with the hazardous material is required to be delivered to the buyer, along with the purchase agreement.